tailcallhq/tailcallhq.github.io/docs/operators/server.md

 ### showcase

 The `@server` directive's `showcase` option allows for hands-on experimentation with server configurations in a controlled environment.
-This feature simplifies the process of exploring and testing various settings.
+This feature simplifies the process of exploring and testing different settings.

 ```graphql showLineNumbers
 schema @server(showcase: true) {